When You Stop Exercising, Your Brain Changes

 - Your memory will begin to fail.
 Then, you’ll forget what you needed to do or remember because reduced blood flow to the brain causes fewer neural connections.

-Walking (it’s best if it’s outside) at least an hour a day counts as working out, as long as it becomes a regular habit that you don’t avoid.
+Walking (it’s best if it’s outside) at least an hour a day counts as working out.
+Make sure that it becomes a regular habit that you don’t avoid.

-In addition, remember that when you stop working out, you invite stress, anxiety, and other health problems into your life.
+In addition, remember that when you stop working out, you invite stress, anxiety, and other health problems in your life.

 If you can avoid all that, why not do it?